domenicquirl/comprehensive-rust/src/iterators/iterator.md

 # `Iterator`

 The [`Iterator`][1] trait supports iterating over values in a collection.
-It requires a `next` method and provides lots of methods.
+It requires you to implement a `next` method that yields the next iterator value and in exchange provides lots of useful methods to customize using the iterator.
 Many standard library types implement `Iterator`, and you can implement it yourself, too:

 ```rust,editable
 struct Fibonacci {